 For a similar experience in this area, you can base yourself in Humahuaca and take a day trip to the Mirador Hornocal.
 This is mainly a drive, with just a 20 minute hike to a viewpoint, from where you can see the most famous part of these mountains.

 Another option is to stay in Purmamarca and hike to various viewpoints for the Cerro de los Siete Colors, the “Seven Color Mountain”.
 If you come from San Pedro de Atacama in Chile, you can get straight to Purmamarca by bus from there.
 You arrive late in the afternoon, having left San Pedro early in the morning.

 You can also “do” the area on a looong and strenuous day trip from Salta (about three hours drive away) or from Jujuy (about an hour and a half away).
-I don’t recommend that, but it’s better than nothing.
+I don’t recommend it, but it’s better than nothing.